Enter or change configuration information

 - In this window, you can change any of the options described in the Install the Splunk ODBC Driver topic in this manual, plus the following additional option:

-- Verify Server SSL Certificate: This checkbox instructs the Splunk ODBC Driver to ensure the integrity of the Splunk Enterprise server's SSL certificate.
+- Verify Server SSL Certificate: This checkbox instructs the Splunk ODBC Driver to ensure the integrity of the Splunk platform server's SSL certificate.
 Select this checkbox if your server is across a firewall from the computer on which you're running the Splunk ODBC Driver.
 Follow the instructions in configure the TLS certificate topic in this manual.

 Adjust logging levels